RittikaDev/Savorly-Backend/README.md

-## Car Store B4A2V3
+## Savorly B4A2V3

-A Node-Express application to manage a car store and process customer orders.
+A Node-Express application to manage a Savorly and process customer orders.
 The application supports features such as adding and updating car details, managing orders, and calculating revenue using MongoDB aggregation pipelines.

 ## Features